UNIVERSITY OF WESTMINSTER

 TEAM

-A+T (Joint Venture – Mamou-Mani ltd & Toby Burgess Design ltd.)
+Joint Venture – Mamou-Mani Ltd. and Toby Burgess Design Ltd.

 Toby Burgess, Arthur Mamou-Mani, Bilal Mian, Ping-Hsiang Chen, Maialen Calleja, Aditya Bhosle